jentery/dh150/index.md

 My name is Jentery Sayers.
 I’m an associate professor of English and Cultural, Social, and Political Thought (CSPT), and I direct the Praxis Studio for Comparative Media Studies.
 I've been at UVic since 2011, and I did my PhD at the University of Washington.
 Most of my work is in comparative media studies.
 I teach courses on American fiction, cultural studies, media, and prototyping.

 This course has a history (since 2009 or so) of asking students to combine theories of digital media with media practice.
 The content is grounded in the humanities, but with questions relevent to the arts and sciences, too.
 I've taught the course numerous times in the past.
 I find the humanities to be central to matters of media and technology because they demonstrate how history, fiction, language, and culture are fundamental to not only innovation (or the combination of critical and experimental work) but also values-oriented design (how stuff is made, by whom, and for whom).
 Pedagogically, I like to anchor inquiry in how "this becomes that": how, for instance, media are composed and then change conceptually and materially over time.
-This means we'll combine abstractions (ideas, norms, structures) with attention to action (intepretation, prototyping, composition) and particulars (details, situations, substance) in this course.
+This means we'll combine abstractions (ideas, norms, structures) with attention to both action (intepretation, prototyping, composition) and particulars (details, situations, substance) in this course.
 It also means we'll ask "how, when, and why?" as well as "what next, and under what assumptions?"

 # Structure

 I've designed this course to unfold through a series of modules or "chunks" of content.
 I hope this approach provides you with a concrete sense of the course topics and areas of study.

-* "What Are Media?"
+* "What Are Media?": on defining audio, image, text and their relation to fiction
-* "Making a Website"
-* "Media Aesthetics"
+* "Making a Website": on using HTML and CSS to compose and publish audio, images, and text
+* "Media Aesthetics": on evaluating how we sense and make sense of media and fiction
-* "Audio in Fiction"
+* "Audio in Fiction": on ways of listening to and playing fiction
-* "Images in Fiction"
+* "Images in Fiction": on ways of seeing, watching, and playing fiction
-* "Text in Fiction"
+* "Text in Fiction": on ways of reading and playing fiction
-* "Prototyping with Media and Fiction"
+* "Prototyping with Media and Fiction": on speculations informed by media aesthetics
-* "Remembering Media"
+* "Remembering Media": on what we did and learned this term

 We’ll meet twice each week.
 The course will combine lectures and class discussions with workshops.
 I will often dedicate an entire class session to a workshop, where you’ll respond to prompts and worksheets I’ll distribute.
 The prompts will guide your study and practice of media, including how you make your own content with audio, image, and text.

 # Materials

-There are no required books or textbooks.
+There are no required books or textbooks for this course.
+Here's a list of what we'll study (in the order we're studying them):

+Coming soon.

 # Schedule

-This course unfolds through a series of modules, such as "Making a Website" and "Audio in Fiction."
-For each module, I link to materials, including handouts, that we'll discuss during class.
+Here's the schedule for the course.
+I link to materials, including handouts, that we'll discuss during class.
 Please study those materials in advance, and see me for a passcode where applicable.
-Thank you!
+Where materials are neither open access nor in the public domain, I abide by fair dealing guidelines.
+I also donate to Patreon accounts, where applicable.
+If I need to change the schedule, then I will notify you during class at least a week in advance of the change.

 ## Introductions